We’ve been lucky to see amazing success here at Cursive Content Marketing over the past three years.

 Yes.
 An editorial calendar.
 And here’s why.

-A blog editorial calendar provides one central place to:
+A school blog editorial calendar provides one central place to:

 Mapping out your posts in a calendar view allows you to visualize your plan in action.
 At Cursive, we color-code our posts based on categories, which allows us to ensure that we regularly create a mix of content on various topics.